Spill-The-Tea/Nem/README.md

 *          Some Improvements when running with many threads
 *          Some Evaluation Improvements (added some material imbalance terms, knight center mobility, ... and removed some useless terms)

+**5.00:**

+*          Several minor Improvements especially for King Safety
+*          Several Bugfixes
+*          Replaced Syzygy probing code.
+Now instead of Fathom library, probing code from Stockfish is used

 ### License ###